 Pursuing the informal dispute resolution procedures identified above does not satisfy the requirements of or stop the time limits for bringing a claim under the EEO complaint process and/or the MSPB or union grievance procedures.
 However, once one of these procedures is initiated, the informal dispute process cannot be used.

-- The amount of time taken to process each request for accommodation; and
+- The number of days taken to process the request.

 In addition, the report will provide a qualitative assessment of the Smithsonian's reasonable accommodation program, including any recommendations for improvement of the Institution's reasonable accommodation policies and procedures.